-SEATTLE, Washington — The two-star Michelin chef, Jose Andres, is not just a chef.
-Jose Andres has used his phenomenal culinary skills to help those in need around the world.
-In fact, he has received numerous awards over the years, including “2018 Humanitarian of the Year” by the James Beard Foundation, which is a non-profit culinary arts organization based in New York City.
+SEATTLE — The two-star Michelin chef, Jose Andres has used his phenomenal culinary skills to help those in need around the world.
+Andres has received numerous awards over the years, including “2018 Humanitarian of the Year” by the James Beard Foundation, a non-profit culinary arts organization based in New York City.
 Jose Andres is the owner of ThinkFoodGroup and founder of Jose Andres’ World Central Kitchen.
 Both organizations are working to end hunger.

 Jose Andres’ Educations Projects

 Born in Spain, Jose Andres immigrated to the United States in 1991 to work in New York City as a chef.
-It was not until 2013 that Jose Andres became a naturalized United States citizen.
-Therefore, Jose Andres has been an outspoken advocate for immigrants, even going so far as to wear a shirt that read “Immigrants Feed America” at President Trump’s State of the Union speech.
+It was not until 2013 that Jose Andres became a naturalized U.S. citizen.
+Inspired by his immigrant experience, Andres has been an outspoken advocate for immigrant rights.

 Jose Andres’ World Central Kitchen

 Following the Haiti earthquake in 2010, Jose Andres founded the World Central Kitchen and has since helped communities affected by the disaster in Brazil, Cuba, Dominican Republic, Nicaragua, Zambia and the United States.
 This non-profit organization is invested in ending hunger and poverty around the world by focusing on health, education, jobs and social enterprise.

 Through these four focuses, World Central Kitchen has provided clean cookstoves and food safety and sanitation training, school kitchens that encourage school attendance and reliable revenue, culinary training to elevate the hospitality workforce and other food ventures that have helped create jobs for low-income communities.